openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/subcallosalArea
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Subcallosal area' is a gray matter of telencephalon.
+   :definition: Is a gray matter of telencephalon. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003020)]
-   :description: The subcallosal area (parolfactory area of Broca, area parolfactoria) is a small triangular field on the medial surface of the hemisphere in front of the subcallosal gyrus, from which it is separated by the posterior parolfactory sulcus; it is continuous below with the olfactory trigone, and above and in front with the cingulate gyrus; it is limited anteriorly by the anterior parolfactory sulcus.
-[WP,unvetted].
+   :description: The subcallosal area (parolfactory area of Broca, area parolfactoria) is a small triangular field on the medial surface of the hemisphere in front of the subcallosal gyrus, from which it is separated by the posterior parolfactory sulcus; it is continuous below with the olfactory trigone, and above and in front with the cingulate gyrus; it is limited anteriorly by the anterior parolfactory sulcus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003020)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111156
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003020#subcallosal-area-1
    :name: subcallosal area